Peninsula Odd Fellows Lodge, 4834 N. Lombard St, Portland, OR 97203.

 Serving North Portland since 1895

 Reuben Crawford was born into slavery in St. Louis Missouri, on June 12, 1828.
 He was hired out by his owner to a shipyard while he was still a child.
 Crawford began shifting for himself by the age of 13.
-In 1862 he purchased his freedom and used the skills he learned in slavery to build ships for the Union Navy.
+In 1862 he purchased his freedom and used the skills he learned in slavery to build Monitor Class warships for the Union Navy.

 In 1870, Reuben Crawford brought his family to Oregon, where he transformed the lives of the fledgling African American Community in Portland.
-In 1884, Crawford was a founding member of the New Northwest Lodge #2554, Grand United Order of Odd Fellows, the first African American lodge in the state of Oregon.
+In 1884, Crawford was a founding member of the New Northwest Lodge #2554, Grand United Order of Odd Fellows.

-Professionally, Crawford achieved celebrity status for his skills in shipbuilding.
-He was named the Dean of Ship Caulkers and many of Oregon's early transportation companies insisted that Crawford supervise the building of their ships.
-He Christened two ships, the Wakena, and the Beaver.
+Professionally, Crawford achieved celebrity status for his skills as a ship caulker.
+He was named the Dean of Ship Caulkers and was asked to christen two ships, the Wakena, and the Beaver.